SebastianPintos/MEVN-MyCar/README.md

 # My Car

 ## Summary
 FullStack Software designed for a Car Dealership as a University project.
-We could integrate the concepts learned in the last 3 years such as: *Software Design*, *Web Development*, *Srum* and *Teamworking*
+We could integrate the concepts learned in the last 3 years such as: *Software Design*, *Web Development*, *Srum* and *Teamworking*.

 ### Deploy
 https://mycarungs1.herokuapp.com/ <br>